Documents to download

 The second reading debate in the House of Lords was also wide-ranging.

 In both Houses, it is broadly accepted that there should not be reserved places for hereditary peers in the House of Lords.
-But the Conservative Party argues that the bill is not the way to achieve this.
+But the Conservative Party argued that the bill is not the way to achieve this.

 In its manifesto for the 2024 general election (PDF), the Labour Party set out its proposals for House of Lords reform.
 It identified the removal of hereditary peers as an “immediate modernisation”.